An Encounter with Christ

 I soon forgot about it as I continued in my meditation.
 It didn’t seem to matter how deep it got, I wasn’t seeing God there.
 I was still unfulfilled.
 I stood up to leave, thinking I would go to a cafe and read, but then hesitated.
 “Do I really want to read?”
 I thought.
 “But then again, what is the difference?
 It’s all Here and all Now.”
 And yet, It still didn’t seem good enough.
 I still had a pull to do something.

 So, I was standing there, waiting in oblivion, and not knowing what to do.
-It was a strong, visceral experience.
-I felt as if I was frozen in time, lost between two worlds and not knowing which one was home.
+It was a visceral experience that left me feeling as if I was frozen in time, lost between two worlds and not knowing which one was home.

 As I stood locked in this existential dilemma, I noticed the man from earlier.
 He walked towards me with gradual, firm steps.
 He moved up to my side while I remained frozen until sure he was there for me.
 Then I turned towards him.